jansucan/real-world-haskell-solutions/README.md

 how much difference it has made and whether I will be able to continue in the exercises.

+## Running the code on new systems

+The book was published in 2008.
+Even though it's old, most of the code can still be compiled with recent versions of GHC without any change.
+Only a few parts required minor modifications or additions.
+These are described in the comments in the source files of the exercise solutions.

+Where more work was needed, I wanted to keep the code in its original form as much as possible instead of rewriting it for new GHC or libraries.
+These cases are described here.

+### Chapter 23: GUI programming

+This chapter uses more libraries than the other chapters and I was not able to install all of them using recent `stack` resolvers (sets of GHC and specific package versions) and `Cabal` versions.

+I decided to create a reproducible environment consisting of an older GHC and compatible versions of the required libraries.
+Eventually, I was able to compile and run the application.

+See the [README](ch23/support/README.md) in the [ch23/support](ch23/support) directory.

 ## Exercises

 There are a few kinds of exercises: